Home About Dr.Mazumdar Terms and Conditions Site Map

 You may develop an area of mild pigmentation with an ill-defined margin surrounding your areola.
 This is called the ‘secondary areola’.

 You may notice a number of small bumps around the edge your areola.
-These are called ‘Montgomery’s tubercles and are responsible for keeping the nipples and areola supple and well-moisturized to function well during breastfeeding.
+These are called 'Montgomerys tubercles' and their secretions are responsible for keeping the nipples and areola supple and well-moisturized to function well during breastfeeding.
 They become more prominent as the pregnancy progresses.

 Most women describe the first foetal movements as a faint fluttery feeling deep in their abdomen that occurs quite suddenly and vanishes just as suddenly.